 - Professor Martin Vingron, adjunct professorship in bio-informatics / Max Planck Institute for Molecular Genetics, Berlin (2004)

 Grants of the European Research Council (ERC)

 With the ERC Starting Grants the European Research Council aims to support up-and-coming postdoctoral research leaders.
 The grant is expected to support the creation of excellent new research teams and the development of new ideas.
-Currently five researchers at Freie Universität are being supported with ERC Starting Grants.
+Currently eleven researchers at Freie Universität are being supported with ERC Starting Grants.